Alibaba seeks to raise more than $21 billion in record U.S. tech IPO

-NEW YORK Alibaba Group Holding Ltd [IPO-BABA.N] seeks to raise more than $21 billion (12.86 billion pound) in an IPO that will value the Chinese e-commerce giant at up to $163 billion and rank as the largest-ever technology debut in the United States.
+NEW YORK Alibaba Group Holding Ltd [IPO-BABA.N] seeks to raise more than $21 billion in an IPO that will value the Chinese e-commerce giant at up to $163 billion and rank as the largest-ever technology debut in the United States.

 Alibaba expects to price its initial public offering between $60 and $66 per American Depository Share, valuing the company at about $162.69 billion at the top end of the range and raising a maximum of $21.1 billion.